Skip to main content

 • Developing a plan: Once they have a good overall picture of your needs, they will create a plan that will streamline printer placement, set print and workflow recommendations for routing to specific devices, identify the replacement of any legacy devices with upgrades to more efficient hardware, endorse the addition and accessibility of remote and mobile printing, while identifying cost savings by automating tasks and the delivery of supplies.
 They may also propose that some of your documents be moved to off-site printing companies for additional savings.
 Their plan and proposal will include the cost of their service so there should be fully aware of what savings they can provide your organization now (including their fees) and what you can expect in the future.

 • Implementation and Ongoing Monitoring: After your review and approval of their plan, recommendations, timeline, and proposal, your Managed Print Service provider will begin implementation of their program.
 Be prepared, this may include new processes, vendors, tools, and suppliers.
 But if you welcome these changes, you should be much better off and much more informed about your business’ printing costs.
 They may also want to train your staff on new hardware and software.
-You should also expect to receive and review monthly reporting on the printing “health” of your business so you can be better prepared in the future while also seeing the return on your managed print services.
+You should also expect to receive and review monthly reporting on your business's printing “health” so you can be better prepared in the future while also seeing the return on your managed print services.